 Organizations based within a 35 mile radius of Asheville are invited to reach out via email to our Director of Organizational Grantmaking and Philanthropic Partnerships (email@example.com) to share about their work.
 If an organization is aligned, the organization is added to Tzedek’s database of potential grantees.
 As funds for organizational grantmaking become available, our grantmaking team reviews potential grantees based on alignment and priorities and reaches out to begin the proposal process.

 What does the proposal process look like?

-How do you decide what organizations get funded?
+How does Tzedek decide what organizations get funded?

 What reporting is required?
 How does Tzedek hold grantees accountable?

-Tzedek is required by the IRS to ensure “expenditure responsibility,” for grants to 501(c)3 organizations.
-Expenditure responsibility may include:
+Tzedek is required by the IRS to due diligence, oversight and monitoring for grants to 501(c)3 organizations.
+Such responsibility includes:

 - Documenting a pre-grant inquiry (and receiving or collaborating on a proposal) to confirm capacity and alignment